 For long-term equity investments accounted for using the equity method, the Group recognises the investment income according to its share of net profit or loss of the investee.
 The Group does not recognise further losses when the carrying amounts of the long-term equity investment together with any long-term interests that, in substance, form part of the Group's net investment in investees are reduced to zero.
 However, if the Group has obligations for additional losses and the criteria with respect to recognition of provisions are satisfied, the Group continues recognising the investment losses and the provisions at the amount it expects to undertake.
 The Group's share of the changes in investee's owner's equity other than those arising from the net profit or loss, other comprehensive income and profit distribution is recognised in capital surplus with a corresponding adjustment to the carrying amounts of the long-term equity investment.
-The carrying amount of the investment is reduced by the Group's share of the profit distribution or cash dividends declared by the investees.
+The carrying amount of the investees.
 Unrealised gains or losses on transactions between the Group and its investees are eliminated to the extent of the Group's equity interest in the investees, based on which the investment income or losses are recognised.
 Any losses resulting from transactions between the Group and its investees, which are attributable to asset impairment losses are not eliminated.